 I have been lucky lately because it has been 40 degrees + but I have done a few walks where it was 20 degrees and I had icicles on my boobs.

-But let me tell ya, it has improved my mental state of mind so much, I will take the frostbite on my girls just to get outta the house January through March.
+But let me tell ya, it has improved my mental state of mind so much, I will take the frostbite on the girls just to get out of the house January through March.

 And I feel so much better after walking.

 Now, I still love to run ( I even run walk at times) but with my asthma and knee problems it was always a struggle.

 It would take everything I had to run 3 miles in 45 minutes.